 With this specialty retail drug network, there may be a limited number of pharmacies dispensing these medications.
 Since some pharmacies may choose not to participate in the specialty drug network, you may need to transfer your prescription for specialty drugs to a participating local pharmacy or mail order pharmacy.
 Please refer to the pharmacy list.

-You can transfer any remaining refills on a prescription from your current pharmacy to a participating specialty drug network pharmacy by providing your prescription information to the new pharmacy.
-The new pharmacy will either transfer the prescription or obtain a new prescription for you by contacting your physician.
+Members can transfer any remaining refills from their current pharmacy to a participating specialty pharmacy by providing their prescription information to the new pharmacy.
+The specialty pharmacy will handle the transfer on the member’s behalf or, if needed, contact the prescriber to request a new prescription.

 If you have a health savings account or coinsurance plan, when you visit a new network pharmacy, your costs may actually be lower.
 If you have a copayment plan, you will not see an increase in your out-of-pocket cost as long as you visit a pharmacy participating in the specialty drug network.